Residency – Anatomic Pathology Rotations

 Surgical Pathology

 The Surgical Pathology rotations provides an excellent, learning-focused experience with exposure to a variety of specimens ranging broadly in complexity.
 New residents can expect a supportive environment with an early emphasis on building a strong foundation in this challenging area.
 Multiple full time pathology assistants work with upper level residents and faculty to supervise and teach the more junior resident.
 Responsibility in gross and microscopic examination progresses with post-graduate year and increasing ability.
 The rotation schedule is structured to provide adequate time for residents to review their cases and prepare reports.
 Increasing resident autonomy and case ownership is expected over the fourteen required blocks.
-Recent annual statistics show the department interprets approximately 21,000 surgical pathology cases each year.
+Recent annual statistics show the department interprets over 24,000 surgical pathology cases each year.
 Case-based learning is supplemented with regular didactics, consensus conference, and glass slide and unknown conferences.
 Residents, as much as they are able, are encouraged to stretch themselves and teach co-residents, medical students, rotating residents and other observers in our department in order to consolidate their own knowledge.
+In addition, residents on service cover a subset of Tumor Boards, reinforcing the clinically relevant aspects of the cases presented.
 The goal of the Surgical Pathology division is to produce competent surgical pathologists, who are able to communicate effectively with clinicians and confidently enter fellowship and practice.

-Residents rotate on Tumor Board one block each year.
-The rotation provides and excellent opportunity to review and learn from clinically relevant cases in a multi-disciplinary setting.
-Residents, based on their capabilities and level of training, are encouraged to present the cases for our numerous cancer conferences, which cover a broad range of disciplines.
-Tumor Board cases are reviewed by the resident and faculty with the focus on the clinically relevant aspects of the the case which drive patient care.
+Residents rotate on Frozen Section/Tumor Board one block each year.
+The rotation provides an excellent opportunity for an intensive frozen section experience, with the resident covering the frozen section service every day.
+Residents, based on their capabilities and level of training, are encouraged to assume responsibility rapidly on this fast-paced service.
+The concentrated frozen section exposure promotes learning of this essential skillset and challenges the resident to manage competing interests in the frozen room.
+Evaluation of common frozen section specimens repeatedly over the month long rotation facilitates consolidation of knowledge.
+The resident on service also covers a subset of Tumor Boards and this provides an opportunity to review and learn from clinically relevant cases in a multi-disciplinary setting.
+Residents, based on their abilities, are encouraged to present the cases for cancer conferences, which cover a broad range of disciplines.
+Tumor Board cases are reviewed by the resident and faculty with the focus on the clinically relevant aspects of the case which drive patient care.
 This experience helps residents anticipate and resolve clinical questions, and provide clear communication in reporting and presenting cases.
 Faculty feedback helps residents rapidly improve their presentation skills.
-All Tumor Board assignments are concentrated in this one annual rotation which allows for optimal case preparation and alleviates the need for residents to divert their attention from other rotations.
-The rotation is structured to allow time for completion of pending work, especially from the autopsy service.
-Tumor Board rotation prepares residents to interact confidently with clinicians and to step into their roles as future fellows and practicing pathologists with ease.
+Frozen Section/Tumor Board rotation prepares residents to interact confidently with clinicians and to step into their roles as future fellows and practicing pathologists with ease.